Quick and easy access to recreational privileges in Iowa, including hunting, fishing, and specialty licenses:

 The species is an omnivorous filter feeder taking both phytoplankton and zooplankton, which are then ground in the gizzard-like section of the gut.
 Some bottom material is often ingested while feeding; hence, the name mud shad or mud feeder.
 Shad are intermediate hosts for several species of the glochidiad stages of mussels and in that respect have economic importance in the perpetuation of freshwater mussels with commercial value.

 Shad commonly reach 4 inches in length during the first year of life.
-The maximum size range in Iowa is about 9 to 14 inches.
+The maximum size in Iowa is about 9 to 14 inches.